Fast Intra-kernel Isolation and Security with IskiOS: Evaluation

 \subsubsection{PKK Overhead Breakdown}

 To assess the contribution to \texttt{PKK} overhead of our software-based \texttt{SMEP} support, we disabled the LLVM \texttt{SMEP} pass and reevaluated \texttt{PKK}'s performance on the LMBench microbenchmarks.
-Figures~\ref{fig:pkk-eval:latency} and~\ref{fig:pkk-eval:bw} show the resulting overhead breakdown, confirming that most of \texttt{PKK}'s cost is indeed due to software-emulated \texttt{SMEP}. \Comment{MLS: I see that in 1b.
-Not so much in 2b.} Our \texttt{SMEP} pass instruments every indirect branch with a \texttt{bt} and a \texttt{jmp} instruction.
-In addition, it replaces every \texttt{ret} instruction with a \texttt{jmp} through a register, potentially losing the performance benefits of the processor's return predictor.
-(Our shadow stack instrumentation, not included here, also returns with a \texttt{jmp} through a register.)
+Due to space, we summarize the results; Appendix~\ref{section:appendix-a} contains full details for interested readers.
+Our results show that our SMEP instrumentation causes most of PKK's overhead: disabling SMEP reduces the geometric mean PKK overhead from 11\% to 5\% on the LMBench latency benchmarks and from 2\% to 1\% on the LMBench bandwidth benchmarks.
+We believe this overhead is due to the extra instructions added to every indirect branch and the loss of utilizing the processor's return predictor.